FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

 Half way through waiting in this 1-hour line, I call this help line \# that this lady from Toronto gives me since the help line only helps with domestic flights.
-It’s officially from US Airways but then the help line goes on to offer me a \$100 Walmart gift card and insisting that I give them my personal info to get this card.
-I’m pretty gullible, so I give them my name and address but then they ask for my debit card \# and I go crazy and ask why they haven’t help me out yet.
-I’m still in the ridiculously long line and hang up on the stupid help line and then all of a sudden, US Airways announces that the flight I’ve been waiting for 4 hours so far now is now boarding.
+It's officially from US Airways but then the help line goes on to offer me a \$100 Walmart gift card and insisting that I give them my personal info to get this card.
+I'm pretty gullible, so I give them my name and address but then they ask for my debit card \# and I go crazy and ask why they haven't help me out yet.
+I'm still in the ridiculously long line and hang up on the stupid help line and then all of a sudden, US Airways announces that the flight I've been waiting for 4 hours so far now is now boarding.

 ![And Im off after a zillion
 hours](https://fvcproductions.files.wordpress.com/2015/02/leaving-to-norfolk.jpg)

-When I got home, I took all my anger out on the snow which wasn’t really a fun process either.
+When I got home, I took all my anger out on the snow which wasn't really a fun process either.

 ![In Mother Russia, snow punches